 Marriage and relationships are hard, and no one couple or country has it all figured out.
-With that said, each place (and corresponding set of cultural norms) has a few ideas about what's important in a relationship.
+With that said, each place (and a corresponding set of cultural norms) has a few ideas about what's important in a relationship.
 And Jo Piazza, author of the forthcoming book How to Be Married, set out to identify them; she traveled to places as varied as Chile, Kenya, Denmark, and France to interview hundreds of people about what it takes to a make a marriage work.

 "I started this book believing that somewhere, someone has figured out the secret to the perfect marriage," she told Vogue.
 "Now I know that everyone, no matter how good their relationship, struggles to make it work.
 A happy and successful marriage requires effort every day.”
 Keep in mind that the below excerpts from French women err on the heteronormative side; read on for insight as to how our friends across the pond make long-term relationships work.